WhipeeDip/Mullvad-Renamer/README.md

 Mullvad's WireGuard config generator does not include server location names, which is a hassle if you want import everything.
 This Python script renames the configurations to include the location.

+The new file name will have the format of `mv-COUNTRYcity-server.conf`, where COUNTRY is the two digit country code and city is the city name truncated to five characters.
+This is because WireGuard has a 15 character limit and I feel this format still captures enough info to pick which server location to use.

 ## Requirements

 * Python 3.6+